malfattigasperini/XRDplayground/README.md

 # XRDplayground
-XRD Playground
-This software calculates the Powder X-Ray Diffraction (pXRD) of a simple structure defined by the user.
-By using sliders to control the lattice parameters and angles between axes, the diffraction pattern changes instantly, so the user can see the effect of each parameter into the pattern.
-It has also the possibility to include up to 10 atoms in the unit cell, controlling their type and position.
-It is a nice program to use for teaching pXRD!
-Feel fre to use it, and we are pleased if you cite it (we are going to publish soon!!) :D
+This software calculates the Powder X-Ray Diffraction (pXRD) pattern of a simple structure defined by the user.
+By using sliders to control the lattice parameters and the angles between axes, the diffraction pattern updates instantly, allowing the user to see the effect of each parameter on the pattern.
+It allows the inclusion of up to 10 atoms in the unit cell, with control over their type and position.
+This is a great tool for teaching pXRD!
+Feel free to use it, and we would appreciate it if you cite it: (https://doi.org/10.1107/S1600576725001220) :D
+For now, it is freely available in the Journal of Applied Crystallography: https://journals.iucr.org/j/issues/2025/02/00/dv5023/dv5023.pdf